makyo/writing/content/work/sawtooth/what-defines-us/index.md

 That's just the thing, mom.
 You keep pushing me to him, but there's nothing there.
 Not saying your advice is bad, it's certainly good.
 It's advice I wish you could give dad.
 The guy hit me, though.
 I was never good enough for him.
 He was an abusive jerk and you know it.
 Why would I want to go and show him *any* positive attention?

-Seriously, I've tried to handle this divorce shit and my relationship, hell, my fucking life the *opposite* of how you handled things.
+Seriously, I've tried to handle this divorce shit and my relationship (hell, my fucking life) the *opposite* of how you handled things.
 You both provided me with so many bad examples of how things could go.
 And yet here I am, reliving the fucking past.

 *Sent from MobileMail.*